 - Official transcripts from all post-secondary schools attended

-- Recommendation for Admission forms (For PhD in Leadership or Biblical Studies: two academic, two character, one pastor.
+- Recommendation for Admission form (For PhD in Leadership or Biblical Studies: two academic, two character, one pastor.
 For DMin: one of each academic, character, and pastor)

 - Employer Approval Form